Debitum Review Summary

 Potential Red Flags

-- Debitum raised millions from investors through the DEB token to fund the platform's development.
+- Debitum Network raised millions from investors through the DEB token to fund the platform's development.
 None of the funds were ever returned.

-- The platform changed its operators to hide their obligation towards its initial backers, who provided $17 million in funding.
+- The platform changed its operators to hide their obligation towards its initial backers, who provided $17 million in initial funding.

 Debitum's ICO and the DEB Token